swd-turner/musclesofquartz/content/post/2020-04-20-drought-special-part-5-drought-seems-inconsequential-right-now.md

 ##### 1. Is drought really the second most deadly natural disaster in the United States?

 Tropical cyclones were clearly the most deadly (the death toll of Maria alone was close to 3,000).
-But I could not find any data to support the claim that droughts killed 3000 people in the last 40 years.
-[This article](https://www.prb.org/disasters-by-type/) suggests drought **and heat** killed about 4000 people between 1970 and 2010.
+But I could not find any data to support the claim that droughts killed 3,000 people in the last 40 years.
+[This article](https://www.prb.org/disasters-by-type/) suggests drought **and heat** killed about 4,000 people between 1970 and 2010.
 But heat isn’t the same as drought.
 You can have a very hot (even dry) summer that kills people but isn’t necessarily associated with drought.

-I could not find where the 3000 estimate actually originates from.
+I could not find where the 3,000 estimate actually originates from.
 The citation provided is [Smith et al. (2015)](https://link.springer.com/article/10.1007/s11069-015-1678-x#citeas).
 No mention of deaths in that paper.

 ##### 2. How do these numbers compare with COVID-19?

 Let’s take these numbers at face value.
 So over the last four decades drought killed 3,000 Americans and caused $250 billion in damages.

-The Coronavirus killed 2,492 americans.
+The Coronavirus killed 2,492 Americans.

 That’s 2,492 americans killed today.